 - Recreational clothing**

 *Students attending sessions 1-12 (even local) must stay on-campus.
-Students attending session 13 who live off-campus will not be required to stay in a residence hall.
+Students attending session 13 who live off-campus will not be required to stay in a residence hall. **Students will have time to utilize the walking/running track, pool, cardiovascular and weight machines and free weights at the Markin Family Recreational Center on campus.

 What else do I need to know?